awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-deploy.md

 **Note**
 This is a very simple application, but you can extend the basic principles to handle production\-level applications\.
 For more complex applications with multiple files, it is usually simpler to create a \.zip archive of `iis-application` and upload it to your S3 bucket\.
-You can then download that file and extract the contents to the appropriate directory\.
-There's no need to download multiple files, create a directory structure, and so on\.
+You can then download the \.zip file and extract the contents to the appropriate directory\.
+There's no need to download multiple files, create a directory structure, or so on\.
 For a production application, you will probably want to keep your files private\.
 For an example of how to have a recipe download files from a private S3 bucket, see [Using the SDK for Ruby on an AWS OpsWorks Stacks Windows Instance](cookbooks-101-opsworks-s3-windows.md)\.
 You can store your application in any suitable repository\.
 You typically download the application by using a repository's public API\.
 This example uses the Amazon S3 API\.
 If, for example, you store your application on GitHub, you can use the [GitHub API](https://developer.github.com/guides/getting-started/)\.